polycfd/apecss/README.md

 APECSS is under the copyright of its developers and made available as open-source software under the terms of the [Mozilla Public License Version 2.0](LICENSE.txt).

 ## Repository Structure
-The APECSS repository is structured as follows
+The APECSS repository is structured as follows:
 - The [documentation](/documentation/) folder contains a short documentation of APECSS, written in Latex.
+The documentation discusses the theory behind APECSS, explains the code structure and how to use APECSS.
+The documentation will be amended and expanded over time.
 - The [examples](/examples/) folder contains representative examples of how to use APECSS and to demonstrate the most important features of APECSS.
 These examples also serve to validate APECSS against results reported in the literature.
+A short explanation on how to run the examples is given in the [Quick Start Guide](#quick-start-guide) below.
-- The [include](/include/) folder contains [apecss.h](/include/apecss.h) header file, in which all variable, macro and function of APECSS are defined.
+- The [include](/include/) folder contains the [apecss.h](/include/apecss.h) header file, in which all variables, macros and functions of APECSS are defined.
 - The [lib](/lib/) folder in which the APECSS library is compiled (at least if you follow the [Quick Start Guide](#quick-start-guide) below).
 - The [src](/src/) folder contains all source files (*.c) of APECSS.
 - The [.clang-format](.clang-format) file, which defines the formatting rules for the source code.